bhattajo/Udacity-MLOPS-Capstone-Project/README.md

 ### Best Model is VotingEnsemble with a surpringly high accuracy 💌.

 In the model section, we can see all the runs and the best model at the top.
+The voting classifier works like an electoral system in which a prediction on a new data point is made based on a voting system of the members of a group of machine learning models (Samson Afolabi, 2020).

 ![image](https://user-images.githubusercontent.com/19474037/148331554-71e061af-3d9a-476c-9cfe-be987f493227.png)
 ![image](https://user-images.githubusercontent.com/19474037/148332363-ad3ee42f-1a76-47ce-9453-97cdb7e893a7.png)